What happens at an eye exam?

 Eye movement tests: These simple tests can often be performed by tracking the eye's movement as it follows an object in the line of sight.
 This helps doctors check the strength of your ocular muscles.

-Comprehensive eye exams: An eye doctor will perform a comprehensive eye exam to asses eye health and visual acuity and screen for eye conditions and diseases.
+Comprehensive eye exams: An eye doctor will perform a comprehensive eye exam to assess eye health and visual acuity and screen for eye conditions and diseases.
 The eye doctor will run a routine eye exam alongside more specific tests tailored to your vision and eye needs.
 These are usually longer eye exams that are used to check for signs of eye disease or serious eye problems.
 Tests that may be performed during a comprehensive eye exam include:

 Tonometry: Tonometry is a test that helps check for glaucoma by measuring eye pressure - the pressure of fluid in the eye.